Nekolike/Mappy/README.md

 Check the Changelog.txt for a full list of updates.
 This place only contains informations about the current progress I'd like to share

-**Update 15.01.2020**
+**Update 16.01.2020**

-Couldn't get v0.8 out today because saving/loading seemed to work but it wasn't.
-I got it to work now but had no time to update.
-Mappy seems to be in a fairly v1.0-ish state, will have to think about it.
+v0.8 won't come.
+I could put it out but I will put all my effort now into the v1.0 release.
+The way data is stored is currently getting completely reworked in order to get dynamic deleting of keywords & categories done.
+Saving & loading had to be redone.
+But I am really looking forward to v1.0 because it shapes more and more into my initial vision of the tool.
 Hope everyone is having a good start into the week :)

 # What can Mappy do?